Making your company tangible with your equity story

 Can you briefly and succinctly explain to an interested investor why he should buy your stock at this time?
-With a convincing Equity Story, you have the right arguments ready for this question.
-An Equity Story makes a significant contribution to winning potential investors for your stock.
-If you are able to tell a consistent Equity Story and make your company tangible, opportunity for analysts and investors increase.
+With a convincing equity story, you have the right arguments ready for this question.
+An equity story makes a significant contribution to winning potential investors for your stock.
+If you are able to tell a consistent equity story and make your company tangible, opportunity for analysts and investors increase.
 And you can also make a decisive difference between you and your competitors.

-A key component of the Equity Story is the description of the business model.
+A key component of the equity story is the description of the business model.
 Every investor should understand exactly what your company produces, develops and sells on the market.

-Communicate key figures in your Equity Story
+Communicating key figures in your equity story

-If you want to be convincing with your Equity Story, you must always consider the investment calculus of your investors.
+If you want to be convincing with your equity story, you must always consider the investment calculus of your investors.
 For many investors, the truth lies in the numbers.
-Therefore, these key figures are part of every well-structured Equity Story that is relevant to the understanding of one’s own business.
+Therefore, these key figures are part of every well-structured equity story that is relevant to the understanding of one’s own business.
 These usually include sales, operating profit, margins, growth rates and outlook on future business.

-Focus on outstanding management services in your Equity Story
+Focus on outstanding management services in your equity story

-The Equity Story is rounded off with a clear presentation of management.
+The equity story is rounded off with a clear presentation of management.
 This is where the current management is just right for the company.
 This must be borne out by expressive examples of recent corporate history.
 Examples include outstanding management performance or a successful track record.